Phizzogs page header image

 Phizzogs ethos statement: Phizzogs cultivates the discovery and refinement of the story waiting to be told.

-• Writing should not exceed 2,500 words (roughly 10 pages, double-spaced, 12-point font).
+• Should not exceed 2,500 words (roughly 10 pages, double-spaced, 12-point font).

-• Writing and photographs should be submitted online.
+• Writing and photographs: Should be submitted online.
 Each photograph should be uploaded or attached to the submission.
 Each photograph must have a title.

 Typically, the magazine is released in the spring, in conjunction with the Spring Student Art Show.
 This year, we are glad to be able to share this online version of the magazine; a print version will be released when possible.